1984 anti-Sikh violence: Former Congress MP Sajjan Kumar charged with murder, rioting

 The police had filed the first information report in the case on September 9, 1985.
 In 1994, the case was closed after the court held that evidence collected was not sufficient to initiate prosecution against any person.

-It was then reopened in 2015 by a three-member Special Investigation Team formed to reinvestigate the anti-Sikh violence cases.
+It was then reopened in 2015 by a three-member Special Investigation Team formed to re-investigate the anti-Sikh violence cases.

 Kumar is already in prison serving a life sentence in another anti-Sikh violence case.
 In December 2018, the Delhi High Court had held him guilty of murder, promoting enmity between groups, and defiling public property.